viklund/FEGA-onboarding/docs/index.md

 ## What am I doing here?

-If you are reading this, you are probably looking for information on how to join the Federated EGA Network.
+If you are reading this, you are probably looking for information on how to join the Federated EGA.
 Great!
 There is a lot of information here for you.

-These materials provide guidance for establishing a node in the Federated EGA Network.
+These materials provide guidance for establishing a node within the Federated EGA.
 The materials are based on the knowledge and experiences of current nodes and their use cases.
 Your node's development might differ depending on your use cases and mandates from stakeholders.
 Please view these materials as suggestions and best practices - not hard requirements!

-## What is Federated EGA ecosystem?
+## What is Federated EGA (FEGA)?

-**The Federated EGA ecosystem is the primary global resource for discovery and access of sensitive human omics and associated data consented for secondary use, through a network of national human data repositories to accelerate disease research and improve human health.**
+**The Federated EGA is an ecosystem or network of Federated EGA Nodes visible as the primary global resource for discovery and access of sensitive human omics and associated data consented for secondary use, through a network of national human data repositories to accelerate disease research and improve human health.**

 Over the last 10 years, most individual-level human omics data have been generated in the context of research consortia and shared via global repositories such as the European Genome-phenome Archive (EGA).
 Many countries now have emerging personalized medicine programmes which are generating data from national or regional initiatives.
 Thus, human genomics is undergoing a step change from being a research-driven activity to one funded through healthcare initiatives.